-If genetic testing is not used, all at-risk children should be screened for brain and lung AVMs using procedures that will require sedation, or general anesthesia, in young children.
-If an HHT mutation has already been identified in a family, genetic testing of at-risk family members for this known mutation will allow identification of which family members carry the mutation and need to be screened for AVMs, and which do not carry the mutation and therefore do not need further screening.
-This could potentially eliminate the need for procedures which require sedation or anesthesia in children.
+Unless HHT is ruled out by genetic testing, all children of a parent with HHT should be screened for brain and lung AVMs.
+For young children, these procedures require sedatives, or general anesthesia, but they are critical to establishing proper diagnosis and care.
+If an HHT mutation has already been identified in a family, genetic testing of at-risk family members for the known mutation will identify which family members have HHT and therefore need to be screened for internal AVMs.

 What are possible results from genetic testing for HHT?

-When single mutation analysis for the HHT-associated mutation has already been identified in the family, there are two possible results.
+When additional family members are tested for the specific HHT-causing mutation already identified in the initially tested family member, there are two possible results.

 - Positive.
-This result means that the person carries the HHT gene mutation present in the family.
-This person does have HHT.
+This result means that the family HHT gene mutation is present, and that the tested person has HHT.

 - Negative.
-This result means that the person does not carry the HHT gene mutation present in the family.
-This person therefore did not inherit HHT.
+This result means that the family HHT gene mutation is not present, and that the person tested did not inherit HHT.